Is saxophone easy to learn?

 In comparison to brass instruments, woodwind instruments (like the saxophone) require a lot less muscle strength in the lips to create a reliable tone, making them a beginner friendly choice.

-Often the hardest thing about learning the saxophone is simply finding the right material to get you started (and help maintain your progress).
+Often the hardest thing about learning the saxophone is simply finding the right material to get you started and keep you on track.

 If you had the choice, would you choose a 1948 Selmer Super Balanced Action or a brand new Selmer Super Action 80 Series III?
 This video will help you decide!